sleepymalc/How2LaTeX/README.md

 Both `$...$` and `$$...$$` are fine by this is why you should avoid them: they are $\TeX$ commands, which is too old in some sense.
 A better way to write math equations is to use `\(...\)` and `\[...\]`, which is supported by modern $\LaTeX$.

-> While `equation*` environment is also an good option for not numbered equations, but I tend to keep things simple and unified.
+> While `equation*` environment is also an good option for unnumbered equations, but I tend to keep things simple and unified.
 For numbered equation, `equation` and `align` environment should be used.
 We'll talk about referencing numbered equations later.

 ### Text in Math mode